 from the customer if the alternative provider has given at least 180

 days prior notification to the department.
+Commencing with the effective date of this section, the department shall provide public notice on an ongoing basis the net short quantity of energy procured by the department under contracts of less than one year, the amount of the applicable exit fee, and shall also provide 90 days public notice of the expiration or termination of any long term contract which will increase the net short quantity.

-(g) On and after the effective date of this section, if a retail
+(f) On and after the effective date of this section, if a retail

 end-use customer previously served by an alternate provider